-Do you ever feel stressed, stuck, confused or overwhelmed by emotions?
+Do you ever feel anxious, stressed, stuck, confused or overwhelmed by emotions?
+Do you struggle in your relationships with those close to you?
 Do you long for a safe space where you can feel listened to and where you can untangle the knots in your heart and head?
 I am an accredited Cognitive Analytic Therapy Practitioner and qualified Social Worker with over 15 years experience working in the NHS in a range of settings, from serious mental illness through to cancer and palliative care services.
-I can help you with a range of issues, including stress, anxiety, depression and more complex psychological problems.
+I can help you with a range of issues, including relationships, stress, anxiety, depression and more complex emotional and psychological problems.
+I also offer EMDR for trauma and other issues.

 What is Cognitive Analytic Therapy?